The Guidebook | #4 Getting Ready

 - Speaking of the guys… Getting ready photos are not only for the bride.
 Classic getting ready shots for the groom are often moments like buttoning his shirt, tying his tie, putting on his cufflinks, etc. These moments don't seem overly important, but they help in telling a cohesive story of the day trough your wedding pictures.

 - Share your ideas If you have specific getting ready shots in mind let your photographer know.
 If you don't communicate your preferences with your wedding photographer, you may miss out on some special pictures in your wedding album.

 - Enjoy the moment The getting ready shots are just as much about the details as they are about the candid moments.
 Relax, enjoy yourself, let me do my thing and try to pretend I am not there.
 Feel the emotions of the moment and trust that if I need something from you, I'll ask. 🙂sdf

 Fancy some more?

 If you would like to stay up to date about what's going on, be among the first to know about upcoming specials and new services, as well as receive some nice and uplifting words every now and then, please simply let me know your e-mail address in the field below.
-You can expect a little note in your inbox every other week (well that's the plan anyway 😉 ).
+You can expect a little note in your inbox once a month (well that's the plan anyway 😉 ).
 I'll keep it sweet and short an I solemnly promise to never spam you! 🙂